punch-mission/punch-5-meeting/README.md

 To access the full set of images go to [https://data.boulder.swri.edu/mhughes/punch_synthetic_data/](https://data.boulder.swri.edu/mhughes/punch_synthetic_data/).

-As data is improved a new version will be released.
+As data are improved a new version will be released.
 The first version is in the v1 folder.
 The second in v2 and so forth.

 - v1: the initial version
 - v2: fixes WCS misalignment, makes uncertainty more realistic, fixes scaling problem in data